samsquire/ideas3/README.md

 Could create two TCP connections to the backend server.
 One for the current screen and one for the screens to come.

+# 57. Graph database visual editor

+Create a graph database visually.

+# 58. In memory data model

+Most application servers have the capacity to have objects that outlive requests.
+I propose this opportunity to load an object graph that represents application state in each application server.
+This model could be used for read only queries for added performance.

+# 59.

 # Generating ideas

  * marketplace